dialpad/dialtone-legacy/.github/CONTRIBUTING.md

 ### Roles

-- Contributor - Has the ability to create PRs and merge their change into staging after at least one approving review.
+- Contributor: Has the ability to create PRs and merge their change into staging after at least one approving review.
-- Maintainer - A trusted contributor with the ability to release Dialtone.
+- Maintainer: A trusted contributor with the ability to release Dialtone.
-- Admin - Has the ability to change any configuration on the Dialtone repository and release Dialtone.
+- Admin: Has the ability to change any configuration on the Dialtone repository and release Dialtone.
 Usually for members of the Dialtone team.

 ## Pull Requests